Memori

 Calm over urgency

-Families making a memory care decision are already carrying enough stress.
+Families making a senior living decision are already carrying enough stress.
 The site should feel measured, legible, and trustworthy rather than aggressive or sales-led.

 Family usefulness over directory fluff